An Introduction to the Theory of Qur’anic Interpretation

 The principles and rules that the exegete needs for comprehending the Qur’an focus on understanding Arabic rules of grammar and their foundations, as well as the style and subtleties of the language.
 The scholars have stipulated that the exegete who intends to interpret the Qur’an with his independent judgement needs to know a variety of sciences by means of which he will be able to properly interpret the Qur’an.
 These sciences will prevent him from falling into error and protect him from asserting things about Allah (s.w.t.) without knowledge.

 The sciences that the exegete needs are many, including the following.
 The foundation is lexicology or semantics.
 By means of this science, one can explain the established meanings of words, since it might be the case that a word is a homonym, and the exegete might know one meaning but not another and the latter meaning might be what is intended by the text.
 Then there is grammar.
 Meanings differ according to changes in grammatical interpretation and for this reason one must be acquainted with grammar and its rules.
 This is followed by morphology.
 By means of morphology, the exegete comes to know the structure and forms of words.
-Etymology is required because a word may be derived from two different root meanings which determine the meaning of the word.
+Etymology is required because a word may be derived from two different root meanings, which determine the meaning of the word.
 For example, “masih,” “Messiah,” can derive from “siyaha” “travel”; or “mash”, “rubbing”, or from “wiping”.
 All these sciences pertain to the structure of the language itself.

 Then there are the rhetorical sciences, the science of meaning, which concerns the order and structure of speech insofar as they affect meaning; the science of clarity, which concerns the order and structure of speech insofar as they affect clarity and obscurity; and the science of eloquence, and by this science, one learns how to make speech more eloquent.
 The science of recitation is where one learns how to pronounce and recite the text of the Qur’an.
 By knowledge of recitation, the exegete can compare various readings and differentiate between readings that are widely transmitted and those that are rare or rejected.

-And then there is the principles of belief, theology.
+And then there are the principles of belief, theology.
 The science is named ‘ilm al-kalam and by means of it, the exegete knows what is necessary, possible and impossible with regard to Allah (s.w.t.).
 He can also assess verses that are related to prophecy.
 Without this science, the exegete can fall into error.
 Related to this is the science of legal interpretation, where the exegete knows the manner in which rules are derived and proven.
 Then, there is the science of reasons of Revelation.
 By means of this science, the exegete understands the intent behind the Revelation of a verse.
 For example, the following verse suggests that a Muslim can pray in any direction, though this is not the Intent of the verse.

 سُوۡرَةُ البَقَرَة